RC-MODULE/skyforge/README.md

 ##SYMLINK2RELATIVE

 Replace all symlinks containing absolute paths in the root filesystem with symlinks containing relative paths.
-This is required if you plan to use the resulting rootfs as a development sysroot (Because unpacking this filesystem anywhere save for / will corrupt symlinks)
+This is required if you plan to use the resulting rootfs as a development sysroot (Because unpacking this filesystem anywhere save for / will corrupt relative symlinks)
 ```
-SYMLINK2
+SYMLINK2RELATIVE
 ```

 ## LDSOFIXUP